 Pretty Cool Art

-I decide a painting is finished when I can stand back and say, ‘That looks Pretty Cool.”
+A painting is finished when I can stand back and say to myself, “That looks Pretty Cool.”
 I figure if i think it looks cool, someone else will too.

 Thus my brand name Pretty Cool Art by cjo, and the obvious double entendre meaning art which is both pretty & cool.